 Now, instead of keeping everything in your head, you should visualise and organise your tasks.
 By doing so, you won’t risk leaving something behind, and you’ll never miss the big picture:

 Memory likes to play dirty and something can simply skip our minds.
 Keep your to-do written somewhere, and easily accessible, so that you don’t forget something.
 Also, you’ll be able to review the to-dos in case you need to double-check;

 Scattering your work all over the place means losing track of it.
-If you keep all your to-dos in one place, you’ll keep everything organized and you won’t have problems going back through your work later on;
+If you keep all your to-dos in one place, you’ll keep everything organised and you won’t have problems going back through your work later on;